MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

 - `${Item.Location}` for the path and file name for documents, and the email subject for emails.
 For example: \\\Sales\2016\Q3\JulyReport.docx

-- `${User.Name}` for the display name owner of the document or email, by the Windows user currently signed in.
+- `${User.Name}` for the display name of the owner of the document or email, by the Windows user currently signed in.
 For example: Rosalind Simone

 - `${User.PrincipalName}` for the owner of the document or email, by the Azure Information Protection client signed in email address (UPN).
 For example: rsimone@vanarsdelltd.com